MintyTrebor/MQTT4DSF/README.md

 Other "GENERAL_SETTINGS" can be updated as required, but the standard settings should work in most cases.

 ***DSF Event based mqtt messages***
-This class of msg is "pushed" to DSFMQTT from the DSF Service via the API, configured in the "MQTT_MESSAGES" section of the DSFMQTT_Config.json.
+This class of msg is "pushed" to MQTT4DSF from the DSF Service via the API, configured in the "MQTT_MESSAGES" section of the MQTT4DSF_Config.json.

     {
 	    "MsgName" : "Machine Status",